Society and Culture / Bachelor's degree programme

 Presentation

-Our graduates find work in cultural centres and institutions; libraries, archives, international, governmental and non-governmental organisations; publishing houses and newspaper editors; social and intercultural mediation services, digital humanities enterprises; cultural services and cultural tourism agencies.
+Our graduates find work in cultural centres and institutions, libraries, archives, international, governmental and non-governmental organisations; publishing houses and newspaper editors; social and intercultural mediation services, digital humanities enterprises; cultural services and cultural tourism agencies.
 The most relevant aspect is the acquisition of skills that may be used in multiple fields.
 In fact, training in humanities fosters openness to the world.

 More information

-Course Director
+Course Director:

-dott.ssa Elisa Rossi
+prof.ssa Elisa Rossi

-e-mail elisa.rossi@unimore.it
+elisa.rossi@unimore.it

-dott.ssa Elisabetta Menetti
+prof.ssa Elisabetta Menetti

-e-mail elisabetta.menetti@unimore.it
+elisabetta.menetti@unimore.it

 The course is managed by the Department of Studies on Language and Culture